top of page

 JH: OK, that helps to paint a picture.
 Now, was most of your research undertaken remotely, or did you spend time on the ground in Mexico City?

-DLG: My dissertation is based on research done both in Mexico City and remotely.
+DLG: The book is based on research done both in Mexico City and remotely.
 I was lucky enough to schedule my fieldwork before the pandemic.
 I spent the entire Fall of 2018 in Mexico City on a research stay at the National Autonomous University (UNAM) to conduct interviews and focus groups.
 I went back for a few weeks in the Spring and Summer of 2019 for specific pieces of information that I was missing.
-Most of the quantitative I could do remotely using
+Most of the quantitative I could do remotely using open sources and filing micro-data requests at the Mexican National Statistics Institute.

 DLG: My favorite part was the sustained rush and adrenaline of being in the field.
 As an urban scholar, nothing compares with being on the mission 24/7 for five straight months.
 I also enjoyed the iterative nature of my research process.
 I arrived in Mexico City with a clear idea of what I wanted to look at, but I embraced the uncertainty of not knowing what I would find.
 I let the research process unfold and loop back to inform the way I thought about my research problem, reshape my research questions, and refine my methods.
 Back and forth.
-Back and forth.
 And then, there was a moment around the month four of fieldwork that patterns emerged and things started to make sense.
 My dissertation finally had a purpose, and I went all in.
 As per my least favorite part of doing fieldwork in Mexico City, I can honestly say that I do not have one.
 I enjoyed every minute of it.

 JH: What is at stake in this work for Mexico City residents?